nicomasnovo/proj-graph/README.md

 ### 1) This project uses docker compose linked to your local files so you must first install all project dependencies:

+On both folders Client and Server as they are frontend and backend respectibly.

 ```
 npm install
 ```